felixarntz/ai-services/.clinerules/coding-standards.md

 - ALWAYS follow the TSDoc standard.
     - The only exception is you should still include `@since` annotations, even though they are not a standard TSDoc tag.
 - ALWAYS use `@returns`.
 Do not use `@return`.
+- NEVER document individual properties of an object.
+Only add a single line of documentation for each overarching parameter.

 ## Tooling